CxELabs/M365HOL/instructions.md

     !IMAGE[External admin](\Media\mgmt-admin2.png "External admin")

-	**Type Admin user name:**  *Use your neighbors Office 365 credentials provided in their tenant as the external admin*
+	**Type Admin user name:**  *Use your neighbor's Office 365 credentials provided in their tenant as the external admin*

 	**Select type of role for this admin:** *Security Reader*